Moon Kook-hyun: Business career

-2007 Presidential Election
+2007 presidential election

 In August 2007, Moon resigned from Yuhan-Kimberly to run in the 2007 South Korean presidential election.
 In October, he formed the Creative Korea Party, with an anti-corruption, pro-environmentalist program, gaining a bit of support from liberal voters who supported the Participatory Government, conservative voters who wanted to change the government and liked a similar 'business leader' portfolio but disliked Lee Myung-bak, and from the labor movement.

 In the election, Moon won 5.8% of the votes for fourth place.
 Moon is a Roman Catholic.

-2008 Legislative Election
+2008 legislative election

 On April 9, 2008, Moon beat the close confidante of Lee Myung-bak (president) Lee Jae-oh (GNP, Incumbent), by more than 11%.
 Although the harsh loss of South Korean liberal candidates especially in Seoul at this 2008 election, his campaign against 'the Grand Korean Canal' project boosted his popularity in his electoral division and across the nation.
 However, he lost his seat after a year (2009.10.22) due to his party members gaining profit illegally by confidential information.
 The court sentenced him 8 months.
 In the 2010 re-election for his empty seat, Lee Jae-oh easily regained his seat by 58.33%.